-ChildLine has been in existence since 2002 and was birthed due to the need of a service for children.
+ChildLine has been in existence since 2002 and was established to address the need for a dedicated child protection service.
 The concern was voiced by teachers throughout the length and breadth of Trinidad and Tobago.
 They found that there were many children especially from disadvantaged families were experiencing problems and trauma within the home environment and there was no organization/agency to address these critical and worrying issues that were impacting negatively on the nation’s children.

 ChildLine is a not for profit organization incorporated under the companies act 1995 with the benefit of a charitable status granted by the Ministry of Finance in September 2001.

 ChildLine exists to advocate on behalf of all children and young persons in Trinidad and Tobago, championing their rights to protection and support through robust, multi-dimensional, and professional child-centered services.

 To provide an avenue for children, youths and persons looking after the welfare of young persons to express themselves 24/7, toll-free, in a confidential and safe space.

 To raise public awareness on a number of psychosocial issues through information dissemination and to empower individuals through counselling.

 Confidentiality: Information shared by children and youths must not be disclosed unless the information is being shared to help the individual or mandated by law.

 Professionalism: All ChildLine representatives must uphold a high standard of professional practice in the execution of duties.